-Bluetooth headsets and earbuds have done a lot to make this less of an issue, but they’re not without problems of their own.
+Before we dive into talkinga bout the Jaybird BlueBuds X, let’s talk about bluetooth technology in general.
+Bluetooth headsets and earbuds have done a lot to make the above issues less of an issue, but they’re not without problems of their own.
 For a long time, Bluetooth just didn’t have very good audio quality, and even though that is less of an issue these days, Bluetooth earbuds are often just bulky enough to be annoying.

 You might like: Best earbuds under $50

 The Jaybird BlueBuds X aim to solve every single problem mentioned in the previous two paragraphs, offering great sound quality and low snag-ability without the feeling that you’ve attached weights to your ears.
 Specifically aimed at athletes, fitness buffs and other active people, they’re also handy for just about anyone.
 The question is: are they worth the comparatively high asking price?
-Let’s find out.
+Let’s find out in our Jaybird BlueBuds X review.

 - Included carrying case